 Join us today to hear an introduction to the historical and theological reliability of the Gospels for skeptics, scholars—and everybody in between.
 Our guest answers questions about how the accounts were handed down throughout history and addresses objections that they're historical fiction, were imposed on the early church by a council, or were simply created to fit existing messianic prophecies.
 Come and learn how to ‘contend’ for the faith.

-Dr. David Stevens is the Chief Executive Officer of Christian Medical & Dental Associations, the nation’s largest faith-based organization of healthcare professionals.
+Dr. David Stevens is the CEO Emeritus of the CMDA(Christian Medical & Dental Associations), the nation’s largest faith-based organization of healthcare professionals.
 Dr. Stevens, as spokesman for more than 17,000 healthcare professionals, has conducted thousands of media interviews, including CBS Evening News, ABC World News, MSNBC, BBC-World Television, CNN Sunday Morning, Newsweek, FOX News, PAX-Television, Tech TV, Associated Press, JAMA, USA Today, Family News in Focus, National Public Radio and many other national outlets.

 Todd Nettleton is director of media development for The Voice of the Martyrs, working with the media to tell the stories of persecuted Christians to people in the United States.
 In his role with VOM, he has met with Christians who face persecution in many countries, including Sudan, China, Egypt, Turkey, Vietnam, Pakistan, Indonesia, Uzbekistan, Tajikistan, Bangladesh, Myanmar (Burma) and Azerbaijan.